ilbuonmarcio/lydia/README.md

-# MarchLinux
+# mrczlnks

-MarchLinux is a free to use Arch Linux + i3-wm install script.
+mrczlnks is a free to use Arch Linux + i3-wm install script.

 It is primarly designed for my own usage but free for you all to use and modify to fit your own purposes.